Financial Sector Legislative Reforms Commission: Context

 The FSLRC has been deliberating on these issues since April 2011 both internally and through consultation/interaction with a wide spectrum of experts and stakeholders.
 This Approach Paper is the outcome of these deliberations and substantive research work.
 It shows the contours of the legal-institutional framework that the FSLRC may recommend.
 It is a provisional document, and the thinking of FSLRC will evolve in coming months, utilising various inputs including the analysis of this document in the public domain.

-Terms of Reference & Objectives
+Terms of Reference and objectives

 The Terms of Reference of the Commission include the following: